-We woke up a little late and quickly got our packs ready to head out for a full day of traveling and exploring communities in the Sacred Valley starting with Chincheros.
-After Shirley spent some time organizing our transportation we had a plan and went to meet our driver.
-The cost for the entire trip 120 soles which is around 40 US.
-By coincidence or fate our driver was from Chincheros so he had an intimate knowledge of the community and the Alpaca industry.
-Shirley spoke to him about Chincheros and translated to me as we enjoyed the drive which was approximately and hour.
+We woke up a little late and quickly got our packs ready to head out for a full day traveling and exploring communities in the Sacred Valley, starting with Chincheros.
+After Shirley spent some time organizing our transportation, we had a plan and met our driver.
+The cost for the entire trip 120 soles, which is around 40 US.
+By coincidence or fate, our driver was from Chincheros, so he had an intimate knowledge of the community and the Alpaca industry.
+Shirley spoke to him about Chincheros and translated to me as we enjoyed the drive, which was approximately an hour.

-Chincheros is a small Andean Indian village located high up on the windswept plains of the Andes at 3765m about 30km from Cusco.
-The construction of the wall and many other ruins and agricultural terraces (which are still in use) are attributed to Inca Tupac Yupanqui who possibly used Chinchero as a kind of country resort.
+Chincheros is a small Andean Indian village located high up on the windswept plains of the Andes at 3765m, about 30km from Cusco.
+The wall and many other ruins and agricultural terraces (which are still in use) are attributed to Inca Tupac Yupanqui, who possibly used Chinchero as a country resort.

-Upon arriving in Chincheros we saw many Alpaca and a small close knit community centered on raising alpaca and producing goods.
-Our driver explained he could take us the back way into the nearby ruins on the Urquillos Trek and see from a different perspective, Shirley and I decided to take the hike with our driver being the guide.
-The ruins where amazing and the way the rocks where carved almost looked cast into form.
-At the end of the hike we came upon a church built on Inca Ruins in the 1600’s “Iglesia Colonial de Chinchero” kinda disrespectful but I must say the church was incredible and felt like something out of Indiana Jones.
-No photos are allowed inside and a guard follows you around inside but the floral and religious painting throughout are breathtaking.
-I went up to the alter said a prayer for mom and grandma with tears in my eyes thanked them for the experience and in that moment feeling so close to my heart.
-As We left the church with Shirley comforting me as we came upon a plaza filled with women selling every variety of alpaca goods in a wide array of colors using mostly natural dies.
-It is common with some products like rugs and bags to be mixed with wool and are less expensive but is something you need to be aware of or may pay for full alpaca and get 50% wool.
+Upon arriving in Chincheros, we saw many Alpaca and a small, close-knit community centered on raising Alpaca and producing goods.
+Our driver explained he could take us the back way into the nearby ruins on the Urquillos Trek and see from a different perspective.
+Shirley and I decided to take the hike with our driver being the guide.
+The ruins were incredible, and the way the rocks were carved almost looked cast into form.
+At the end of the hike, we came upon a church built on Inca Ruins in the 1600’s “Iglesia Colonial de Chinchero” kinda disrespectful.
+Still, I must say the church was incredible and felt like something out of Indiana Jones.
+No photos are allowed inside, and a guard follows you around inside, but the floral and religious paintings throughout are breathtaking.
+I went up to the altar and said a prayer for mom and grandma with tears in my eyes.
+I thanked them for the experience.
+At that moment, feeling so close to my heart as We left the church with Shirley comforting me as we came upon a plaza filled with women selling every variety of alpaca goods in a wide array of colors using mostly natural dies.
+It is familiar with some products like rugs and bags mixed with wool and are less expensive but need to be aware of or may pay for full Alpaca and get 50% wool.
 We looked around as our driver/guide.
-The women of the Andes mountains have been making these goods from alpaca that go back in the same tradition for hundreds of years.
-After Shirley covered with the women we decided to buy a rug and bag made with natural dyes by hand from 100% alpaca for a reasonable price as samples of things we are looking to have made for our business Alpaca Trueke.
-We headed toward the car and decided to continue on to the Sacred Valley and Urubamba.
-The drive is amazing with incredible views of the Andes mountains and valleys.
-Open arriving in Urubamaba we decided to stop at local place and drink some Chicha and play a game of Sapo.
-After enjoying the company of the owner of the estalishment and her dog we continued on to Ollantaytambo and the ancient Inca Ruins.
+The women of the Andes mountains have been making these goods from Alpaca that go back in the same tradition for hundreds of years.
+After Shirley covered with the women, we decided to buy a rug and bag made with natural dyes by hand from 100% alpaca for a reasonable price as samples of things we are looking to have made for our business Alpaca Trueke.
+We headed toward the car and decided to continue to the Sacred Valley and Urubamba.
+The drive is fantastic, with incredible views of the Andes mountains and valleys.
+Open arriving in Urubamba, we decided to stop at a local place and drink some Chicha and play Sapo’s game.
+After enjoying the company of the owner of the establishment and her dog, we continued to Ollantaytambo and the ancient Inca Ruins.